 This document may contain certain forward-looking statements.
 These statements relate to future events or future performance and reflect management's expectations or beliefs regarding future events including business and economic conditions and Canaccord's growth, results of operations, performance and business prospects and opportunities.
 Such forward-looking statements reflect management's current beliefs and are based on information currently available to management.
 In some cases, forward-looking statements can be identified by terminology such as "may", "will", "should", "expect", "plan", "anticipate", "believe", "estimate", "predict", "potential", "continue", "target", "intend" or the negative of these terms or other comparable terminology.
 By their very nature, forward-looking statements involve inherent risks and uncertainties, both general and specific, and a number of factors could cause actual events or results to differ materially from the results discussed in the forward-looking statements.
 In evaluating these statements, readers should specifically consider various factors, which may cause actual results to differ materially from any forward-looking statement.
-These factors include, but are not limited to, market and general economic conditions, the nature of the financial services industry and the risks and uncertainties detailed from time to time in Canaccord's interim and annual consolidated financial statements and this Annual Information Form filed on sedar.com.
-These forward-looking statements are made as of the date of this document, and Canaccord assumes no obligation to update or revise them to reflect new events or circumstances.
+These factors include, but are not limited to, market and general economic conditions, the nature of the financial services industry and the risks and uncertainties detailed from time to time in Canaccord's interim and annual consolidated financial statements and this Annual Information Form filed on www.sedar.com.
+These forward-looking statements are made as of the date of this document, and will not be updated or revised except as may be required by applicable securities law.